harp-lab/Assemblage/README.md

 Assemblage is a distributed binary corpus discovery, generation, and archival tool built to provide high-quality labeled metadata for the purposes of building training data for machine learning applications of binary analysis and other applications (static / dynamic analysis, reverse engineering, etc...).

-The code published in this repository is published under MIT license.
+The code in this repository is published under MIT license.

 ## Cloud infrastructure support